 - Create a resolution that forms the Ann Arbor Commons Council.
 The Commons Council would be composed of community members and partners of all ages and backgrounds who volunteer to undertake the responsibilities of bringing the Commons into existence.
 The Commons Council would be charged with the following: - a.
-Creating structures for decision-making following the principles of the Commoning movement. - b.
-Developing a code of conduct for the space that upholds principles of mutual respect and the practical knowledge of intergroup relations, - c.
-Developing and creating inclusive programming activities in partnership with community groups and government agencies, including the City Parks Department - d.
-Raising funds to support programming activities - e.
-Continuing community engagement to gather programming ideas - f.
-Developing an assessment strategy to ensure programming is inclusive, welcoming, and meets the needs of the users
+Educating themselves about commons and commoning - b.
+Creating structures for decision-making following the principles of the Commoning movement. - c.
+Developing a code of conduct for the space that upholds principles of mutual respect and the practical knowledge of intergroup relations, - d.
+Developing and creating inclusive programming activities in partnership with community groups and government agencies, including the City Parks Department

-- 2. Council of the Commons sends notice to esteemed scholars and practitioners of commons design inviting them to help us as "informal advisors" and serving as portals to the information commons (potential list: in appendix. - 3.
-Form partnerships to coordinate opportunities on topics that support the vision of the Commons (for example, wellness, gardening, exercise, art, music, volunteerism, civics, energy efficiency, etc.) - 4.
+- e.
+Raising funds to support programming activities - f.
+Continuing community engagement to gather programming ideas - g.
+Developing an assessment strategy to ensure programming is inclusive, welcoming, and meets the needs of the users - 2.
+Form partnerships to coordinate opportunities on topics that support the vision of the Commons (for example, wellness, gardening, exercise, art, music, volunteerism, civics, energy efficiency, Ann Arbor History, sustainable technology, permaculture, etc.) - 3.
 Use Library Lot, Liberty Plaza, and Library Lane as spaces to pilot programming.